brianluft/arcadia/project/TASKS.md

 # Phase - Run AI feedback loop

-- [ ] Create a `StorageFolder` class.
+- [x] Create a `StorageFolder` class.
 NOT registered with DI.
 Constructed with a `string path`.
 Thread safe.
     - `FileInfo GenerateFilename(string extension)`.
 Filename is `{DateTime.UtcNow:yyyyMMddHHmmss}_{++counter}{extension}`. `counter` is an internal counter for disambiguating filenames assigned in rapid succession.
 Does not actually write a file to disk.
+    - *🤖 Implemented StorageFolder.cs with thread-safe counter using lock, DateTime.UtcNow formatting, and automatic extension prefix handling.
+Returns FileInfo objects with generated filenames without actually creating files.*

-- [ ] Create `WindowWalker` class.
+- [x] Create `WindowWalker` class.
 Use P/Invoke to enumerate the visible top-level windows and return the one focused window (if any?) and the list of unfocused windows.
 Register DI singleton.
+    - *🤖 Created WindowWalker.cs with P/Invoke declarations in NativeMethods.cs for window enumeration, GetForegroundWindow, and GetWindowText.
+Implemented GetFocusedWindow and GetUnfocusedWindows methods, registered as DI singleton in Program.cs.*

-- [ ] Add command `run`.
+- [x] Add command `run`.
 This is the main command that runs the AI computer use feedback loop.
     - In Program.cs, for this command specifically, before showing MainForm, show MessageBox warning that the AI is taking over the computer.
 OK=Proceed to MainForm, Cancel=Exit 1.
     - CLI arguments
         - Mandatory CLI argument: `--configFile {filename}`.
 Path to arcadia config.jsonc.
 This is JSON with `#` comments and trailing commas.
 Read this in, parse it, grab `.apiKeys.openai` for now.
 If that's not present, fail with an error that explains that an OpenAI key is required in `config.jsonc`.
 We will add more computer use configuration later.
 Create `ArcadiaConfig` object to store it.